-8.1 Manual of Air Traffic Services (MATS) directs ATC to separate aircraft from adjacent active restricted areas, normally by the application of a RADAR separation standard of at least 3NM when restricted areas are designated as 'FLYING'.
-Because of EAXA activation, ATC separation precludes full and effective use of training areas, such as Shoalhaven Bight (SHBT), Jervis Bay (JVB) or YJBY; and prohibits the use of instrument approaches to RWY 26 at Nowra (YSNW).
-To minimise the preclusive and prohibitive implications of the EAXA, ATC may approve self-separation from the EAXA for approved aircraft under the following procedure.
+- 8.1 Radar control.
+When any of the EAXA areas immediately adjacent to R421 are activated by NOTAM for military flying, ATC will apply a 3NM buffer from any aircraft under radar control to the applicable EAXA boundary to ensure separation is achieved between any aircraft operating in the EAXA and the aircraft operating in R421. - 8.2 Manual of Air Traffic Services (MATS) requires YSNW ATC to separate aircraft from adjacent active EAXA areas when active, normally by the application of a RADAR separation standard of at least 3NM when designated as 'FLYING'.
+This inhibits full and effective use of already limited training areas and some instrument approaches to YSNW.
+To minimise the impact of active EAXA airspace, ATC may approve self-separation from the EAXA for approved aircraft under the following procedure. - 8.3 Aircraft self-separation from the EAXA is approved for Navy FAA aircraft and other operators with a formal agreement between Nowra ATC and the operator's approved delegate. - 8.4 All other aircraft will be subject to the normal 3NM separation requirement. - 8.5 In order to maximise use of limited available airspace, when approved aircraft are operating adjacent to active EAXA restricted areas under their own navigation (eg not being vectored by ATC), Aircraft Captains are responsible for their own separation with adjacent active EAXA airspace when operating in R421A/B, unless serialised IAW FXP procedures. - 8.6 Under self-separation requirements, there is no minimum separation standard except to remain clear of the applicable restricted area or airspace.

-8.2 Radar control.
-When any of the EAXA Restricted Areas immediately adjacent to R421 are activated by NOTAM for military flying, ATC will apply a 3NM buffer from any aircraft under radar control to the applicable EAXA boundary to ensure separation is achieved between any aircraft operating in the EAXA and the aircraft operating in R421.

-9. APPROVED / NON-APPROVED

-9.1 The approved application of self-separation from the EAXA as detailed in this sub-section is applicable to Navy FAA aircraft and other approved operators.

-9.2 Non-approved aircraft are without an agreement to the application of self-separation between Nowra ATSP and the operator's approved delegate.
-Non-approved aircraft will be subject to the normal 3NM separation requirement.

-10. SELF-SEPARATION

-10.1 In order to maximise use of limited available airspace, when approved participating aircraft are operating adjacent to active EAXA restricted areas under their own navigation (eg not being vectored by ATC),

-Aircraft Captains are responsible for their own separation with adjacent active EAXA airspace when operating in R421A/B, unless serialised IAW FXP procedures.

-10.2 Under self-separation requirements there is no minimum separation standard except to remain clear of the applicable restricted area or airspace.
 SQNs and individual units may promulgate specific tracking, navigation, or separation tolerances based on individual aircraft type navigation system performance and/or specific flight conditions.
-Aircraft operating in the EAXA should be remaining clear of R421 IAW AFTP 4(K) Part 10 Chapter 3.

-10.3 Nowra ATC will inform approved aircraft at clearance issue, or prior to airspace activation, when EAXA airspace is active.
-Furthermore, whether operating within R421 or in an allocated EAXA area, Aircraft Captains of locally operating aircraft are expected to be aware of planned serials in adjacent EAXA areas during their period of operation.
+Aircraft operating in the EAXA should be remaining clear of R421 IAW AFTP 4(K). - 8.7 Nowra ATC will inform self separating aircraft at clearance issue, or prior to airspace activation, when EAXA airspace is active.
+Furthermore, when self-separating with an EAXA area, Aircraft Captains are expected to be aware of planned serials in adjacent EAXA areas during their period of operation.

-10.4 Radar pick-up.
+8.8 Radar pick-up.
 For aircraft operating under self-separation from the EAXA and requesting radar vectoring, Nowra ATC will not vector aircraft until separated by an applicable ATC standard.
 To facilitate this ATC may use the phrase 'WHEN READY FLY HEADING (degrees) [VISUAL]' where separation remains the Aircraft Captain's responsibility.

-11. SEPARATION BETWEEN NAVY RPAS AND MANNED AIRCRAFT
+9. SEPARATION BETWEEN NAVY RPAS AND MANNED AIRCRAFT

-11.1 Separation within Defence Restricted Areas.
-ATC may utilise aircraft separation standards IAW MATS, except:
+- 9.1 Separation within Defence Restricted Areas.
+ATC may utilise aircraft separation standards IAW MATS, except: - a.

-- a.
 Visual separation responsibility shall not be assigned to the RPA; and - b.
-Vertical separation standard V1 (500ft) is not to be applied.

-11.2 Wake turbulence separation.
+Vertical separation standard V1 (500ft) is not to be applied. - 9.2 Wake turbulence separation.
 Navy RPA are to be considered a light category aircraft for the purpose of wake turbulence separation.
-Additional requirements for wake turbulence separation of RPA and manned aircraft are:
+Additional requirements for wake turbulence separation of RPA and manned aircraft are: - a.

-a.
 The RPA must not enter the wake turbulence envelope of any manned aircraft, including opposite direction aircraft b.
 The minimum wake turbulence separation between the RPA and manned light category aircraft is 1NM.